-Configuring the Total Power Allocated to a Port
+Configuring the Total Power Available to a Port

-By default, PoE automatically allocates 15400 milliwatts for each port on the OmniSwitch 6855 Series switch.
-In other words, each port is authorized by the system software to use up to 15400 milliwatts to power any attached device.
+By default, PoE automatically sets a maximum amount of milliwatts for each port on the OmniSwitch.
+In other words, each port is authorized by the system software to use up to the default amount of milliwatts to power any attached device.